 | 12–15 year lifetime | $18,000 – $45,000+ |

 These are average estimates.
-A healthy dog with basic care may cost less.
-A dog with medical problems or frequent grooming may cost more.
+A healthy Miniature Schnauzer with basic care may cost less, while a dog with medical issues, frequent grooming needs, special food, or emergency vet bills may cost more.

 - Emergency vet visits